 4. Low calories

-One thing to keep in mind when starting a bodybuilding diet is to lower your calorie intake.
+When starting a bodybuilding diet, keep in mind your calorie intake.
 Therefore, you might also want to eat foods that contain low calories.
+Fiber is an indicator that carbohydrates have low calories.
+The more fiber, the lower the calories.
+Therefore, foods like black beans are the best.
 Overeating food with calories might prevent you from achieving your weight loss goals, especially if you don’t exercise regularly or sleep eight hours a night.

 According to research, acetylcholine precursors can boost the production of human growth hormone (HGH).
 This advantage makes it a perfect low-cost food to consume for gaining muscle.
-Other essential vitamins and micronutrients that eggs offer are Vitamins A, D, E, zeaxanthin, and lutein.
-However, you’re focused and serious about staying lean and clean bulking.
-You can add some egg whites to your egg-based meal.
-You can buy egg whites for a cheap price, and you don’t have to worry about your fat content getting higher.
+Eggs’ essential vitamins and micronutrients are Vitamins A, D, E, zeaxanthin, and lutein.
+First, you’re focused and serious about staying lean and clean bulking.
+Then, you can add some egg whites to your egg-based meal.
+You can buy egg whites for a low price, and you don’t have to worry about your fat content getting higher.

-Canned tuna is another low-cost food you can consume for bulking up.
-Tuna may be highly affordable but is also high in protein and low in fat!
-It doesn’t include any carbs and fat.
-Like eggs, canned tuna is easy to prepare and is also a cheap, lean source of protein.
-A 100 grams of canned tuna offers you 30 grams of protein, which will surely help you gain muscle.
-Other micronutrients that you can find in canned tuna are Vitamin B, Selenium, and Phosphorous.
+Canned tuna is another low-cost food you can consume for bodybuilding.
+Tuna may be highly affordable, but it is also high in protein and low in fat!
+It doesn’t include any carbs or fat.
+Like eggs, canned tuna is easy to prepare and a cheap, lean source of protein.
+One hundred grams of canned tuna offers you 30 grams of protein, which will surely help you gain muscle.
+Vitamin B, Selenium, and Phosphorous are other micronutrients found in canned tuna.
 Canned tuna also contains Omega-3 fatty acids.

-According to studies, Omega 3-fatty acids can help you prevent the decrease of your muscle growth and strength.
+According to studies, Omega 3 fatty acids can help you prevent a decrease in your muscle growth and strength.
 As a part of aging or getting older, our muscles become weaker.
 However, eating canned tuna can help your muscles stay strong.
-However, we highly suggest you consume canned tuna only a few times per week.
-Consuming canned tuna daily might increase your risk of excessive mercury intake.
+However, we highly suggest consuming canned tuna only a few times per week.
+Daily consuming canned tuna might increase your risk of excessive mercury intake.

-You’re looking for a quick snack to eat before undergoing an intense muscle-building session.
+You’re looking for a quick snack before an intense muscle-building session.
 Avocados are a great option.
 We know avocados for being a calorie-dense food for bulking.
 One pear of this fruit contains 29 grams of fat and around 320 calories.
-They also serve as a significant source of fiber and Vitamin K.
+However, they also serve as a significant fiber and vitamin K source.

 5. Whole Milk

-Milk is another low-cost and straightforward option for bulking.
-One cup of skim milk or low-fat milk contains about 8 grams of protein.
+Milk is another low-cost and straightforward bodybuilding food.
+One cup of skim or low-fat milk contains about 8 grams of protein.
 Milk is not only cheap but is also versatile and offers a decent source of protein.

-Dr. Stuart M. Philips Ph.D. and his researchers conducted a study by comparing the effects of nonfat milk, soy protein drink, and carbohydrate milk on building muscle and burning fat after completing a weight lifting workout.
+Dr. Stuart M. Philips, Ph.D., and his researchers compared the effects of nonfat milk, soy protein drink, and carbohydrate milk on building muscle and burning fat after a weightlifting workout.
 According to Dr. Phillips, drinking milk received the best results.
 Another ingredient we find in milk is calcium, which strengthens your bones.
 You can also add whole milk to protein shakes.

-Bulking up may seem like a daunting task, but it can also be costly.
-However, it is also possible to build muscle while you’re on a tight budget.
-With regular exercise and regular sleep, you can still create a bodybuilding diet that includes affordable foods.
-We highly recommend you to eat foods that are rich sources of protein, such as chicken, eggs, and tuna.
-These are not only affordable, but they can also support you in bulk up and achieve muscle growth.
+Bodybuilding may seem daunting, but it can also be costly.
+However, building muscle while on a tight budget is also possible.
+You can still create a bodybuilding diet with affordable foods, regular exercise, and sleep.
+We highly recommend you eat foods rich in protein sources, such as chicken, eggs, and tuna.
+These are affordable, but they can also support you in bodybuilding and working out.